 The Departmental seminar is central to the academic life of the Department, and runs most weeks in term time on Fridays 2.30 - 4.30pm.
-This semester the seminars will be held online.

 Speakers send their paper in advance and speak for around 45 minutes, followed by discussion.